Updating Hugo Blox Websites

 - TL;DR Quick Update: Use

-from Hugo Blox GitHub “Releases” or module subdirs likemodules/blox-bootstrap
+v5.9.6from Hugo Blox GitHub “Releases” or module subdirs likemodules/blox-bootstrap).

 - TL;DR Quick Update: Use